 What are the top things to do in Madagascar

 This is a large group of baobab trees (giant deciduous trees) which line the road between Morondava and Belon'i Tsiribihina in the west of Madagascar.
 It is one of the most visited locations in the country and has been granted protected status.
 Along the Avenue are 200/250 trees about 30 metres/98 feet in height all native to Madagascar.
 These trees are not only rare but ancient – 800 years old - and create a beautiful and unique scene.

 Nosy Be Beach

 Madagascar’s other attraction, beaches can be found on small islands off its coast.
-One of the best known is Nosy Be Beach, a veritable tropical paradise with a range of mountains in the background and with deserted beaches and crystal clear water offering the ability to snorkel or scuba dive.
+One of the best known is Nosy Be Beach, a veritable tropical paradise with a range of mountains in the background and deserted beaches and crystal clear water offering the ability to snorkel or scuba dive.
 Another is St. Marie beach which again offers white sand beach plus coral reefs.
 It is here you can view Humpback whales.
 A unique feature is a Pirates Cemetery.

 St. Marie Beach

-Another excellent beach is St. Marie beach which again offers white sand beach plus coral reefs.
+Another excellent beach is St. Marie beach which again offers a white sand beach plus coral reefs.
 It is here you can view Humpback whales.
 Shaded by coconut palms, its bays and coves protected by coral reefs have turned this tropical dream island in is one of the most popular beach spots.
 A unique feature is a Pirates Cemetery.